-When requested (e.g. as part of the three-year evaluation cycle), the examiner of the programme provides the Board of Examiners with an 'assessment dossier' containing the following:
+When requested, the examiner of the programme provides the Board of Examiners with an 'assessment dossier' containing the following:

 - a. the syllabus - b. the list of marks, comprising all marks that count towards the final mark - c. for assessments in the narrower sense of the word (i.e. tests): the test that was set, incl. model answers/key - for written assignments: the formulation of the assignment, information about the assessment method (assessment criteria and standards) if this is not listed in the syllabus, and a selection of completed assessment forms - d. the assessment blueprint, minutes of peer-support meetings, evaluations and self-evaluations of course units, etc., if available.